-The 23-year-old victim whose gang rape provoked rare protests and national debate about violence against women in India is dead now.
+The 23-year-old victim whose gang rape provoked rare protests and national debate about violence against women in India are dead now.
 None of us can pray for her departed soul to Rest in Peace because her soul can never be in peace, nor her near or dear ones can ever get some peace unless justice is delivered.
-And to us Indians who have grown up learning that India law walks slower than a snail, justice itself has lost its meaning.
+And to us Indians who have grown up learning that Indian law walks slower than a snail, justice itself has lost its meaning.

 Let’s look at ourselves.
-Thanks to our glorious culture and history, we Indians have been taking pride in demanding dowry for marrying a girl, we shamelessly go in gangs to decide whether a girl is fit to marry our Superhero son/brother/friend and take evil pride in rejecting the girl as if we are rejecting a soap bar in our neighbouring kirana store.
-We don’t think about empowering women, women education is still considered a waste in most sections of the society.
+Thanks to our glorious culture and history, we Indians have been taking pride in demanding dowry for marrying a girl, we shamelessly go in gangs to decide whether a girl is fit to marry our Superhero son/brother/friend and take evil pride in rejecting the girl as if we are rejecting a soap bar in our neighboring kirana store.
+We don’t think about empowering women, women education is still considered a waste in most sections of society.
 We, Indian Chauvinist males ogle at the girl who wears shorts and watches a girl smoking in the same way we watch a monkey in a zoo.
 We talk about gender equality in India’s new shining corporate lining, yet back home we grumble when our working wives or sisters fail to cook or wash our clothes.

-Because we are Indian Males, who always believes that women should stay below our foot.
+Because we are Indian Males, who always believe that women should stay below our foot.
 And now we sound horrified when the Delhi incident happen?
 Why?
 Was this psychology not created by our own society, our own holier-than-thou culture?

-So for all of us, the lessons should go way deeper than shallow-blaming Government, law or Delhi.
+So for all of us, the lessons should go way deeper than shallow-blaming Government, law, or Delhi.
 All our roots have a part in this crime.
 And it’s time to pull and throw them away.